Abhishek1511991/Result-API-with-Hilt-DI/README.md

 val selectButton = findViewById<Button>(R.id.select_button)

 selectButton.setOnClickListener {

-// Pass in the mime type you'd like to allow the user to select
-// as the input
+// Pass in the mime type you'd like to allow the user to select as the input

 getContent.launch("image/*")
 }
 }

 An overloaded version of launch() allows you to pass an ActivityOptionsCompat in addition to the input.

-Note: Since your process and activity can be destroyed between when you call launch() and when the onActivityResult() callback is triggered, any additional state needed to handle the result must be saved and restored separately from these APIs.
+** Note: Since your process and activity can be destroyed between when you call launch() and when the onActivityResult() callback is triggered, any additional state needed to handle the result must be saved and restored separately from these APIs.

-Receiving an activity result in a separate class
+** Receiving an activity result in a separate class

 While the ComponentActivity and Fragment classes implement the ActivityResultCaller interface to allow you to use the registerForActivityResult() APIs, you can also receive the activity result in a separate class that does not implement ActivityResultCaller by using ActivityResultRegistry directly.

 For example, you might want to implement a LifecycleObserver that handles registering a contract along with launching the launcher:

-KOTLIN
+** KOTLIN
-JAVA
+** JAVA

+class MyLifecycleObserver(
-class MyLifecycleObserver(private val registry : ActivityResultRegistry)
+private val registry : ActivityResultRegistry)
 : DefaultLifecycleObserver {

 lateinit var getContent : ActivityResultLauncher<String>

 override fun onCreate(owner: LifecycleOwner) {

+getContent = registry.
-getContent = registry.register("key", owner, GetContent()) { uri ->
+register("key", owner, GetContent())
+{
-// Handle the returned Uri
+ uri ->// Handle the returned Uri

 }

 }

 fun selectImage() {

 getContent.launch("image/*")
 }

 }

 class MyFragment : Fragment() {

 lateinit var observer : MyLifecycleObserver

-override fun onCreate(savedInstanceState: Bundle?) {
+override fun onCreate(savedInstanceState: Bundle?)
+{
 // ...

 observer = MyLifecycleObserver(requireActivity().activityResultRegistry)
 lifecycle.addObserver(observer)
 }

-override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
+override fun onViewCreated(view: View, savedInstanceState: Bundle?)
+{
 val selectButton = view.findViewById<Button>(R.id.select_button)

+selectButton.setOnClickListener
-selectButton.setOnClickListener {
+{
 // Open the activity to select an image observer.selectImage()
 }
 }
 }

 When using the ActivityResultRegistry APIs, it's strongly recommended to use the APIs that take a LifecycleOwner, as the LifecycleOwner automatically removes your registered launcher when the Lifecycle is destroyed.
 However, in cases where a LifecycleOwner is not available, each ActivityResultLauncher class allows you to manually call unregister() as an alternative.

-Testing
 By default, registerForActivityResult() automatically uses the ActivityResultRegistry provided by the activity.
 It also provides an overload that allows you to pass in your own instance of ActivityResultRegistry that can be used to test your activity result calls without actually launching another activity.

 When Testing your app’s fragments, providing a test ActivityResultRegistry can be done by using a FragmentFactory to pass in the ActivityResultRegistry to the fragment’s constructor.

-Note: Any mechanism that allows you to inject a separate ActivityResultRegistry in tests is enough to enable testing your activity result calls.
+** Note: Any mechanism that allows you to inject a separate ActivityResultRegistry in tests is enough to enable testing your activity result calls.
 For example, a fragment that uses the TakePicturePreview contract to get a thumbnail of the image might be written similar to the following:

 KOTLIN
 JAVA
 class MyFragment(
-private val registry: ActivityResultRegistry) : Fragment() {
+private val registry: ActivityResultRegistry) :
+Fragment() {

 val thumbnailLiveData = MutableLiveData<Bitmap?>